-ConFire once staffed 30 stations with a complement of four-firefighters per apparatus.
-In the first round of budget cuts, the agency changed from four-person to three-person apparatus staffing.
-In subsequent rounds of budget cuts from FY10/11 to the current FY13/14, seven companies were eliminated and today, 23 stations remain operational.
+ConFire once staffed 30 stations with a complement of three firefighters per apparatus.
+In budget cuts from FY10/11 to the current FY13/14, seven companies were eliminated and today, 23 stations remain operational.
 Some communities lost a significant fire presence in their community.